pippim/pippim.github.io/mt.md

 - **Progress Bar update every x seconds** - Number of seconds between updating timer progress bars.
 The default "`1`" is appropriate in most circumstances.
 - **Sound Player filename** - Enter the command to play sounds.
 The default is `paplay` (PulseAudio) which is suitable for most Linux systems.
 On some Linux systems PulseAudio isn't installed so use the `aplay` command.
 - **Alarm sound filename** - Choose a sound file at least 5 seconds long.
 About 7 seconds is best.
-- **Icon image filename** - Choose the Icon which appears on windows and the task bar of running applicadtions.
+- **Icon image filename** - Choose the Icon which appears on windows and the task bar of running applications.
 - **Lock screen** - Choose whether or not the screen should lock.
 Generally this should be set to "Never".
 - **Ask to begin each timer** - When checked, Multi-Timer prompts to start each timer.
 Usually, you want this checked.
 - **Pop-up message when each timer ends** - When checked, a notification message (pop-up bubble message) is displayed.
 Usually, you leave this un-checked because an alarm already sounds.